What is the NYSTCE Secondary Assessment of Teaching Skills-Written Test?

 Following an exam preparation schedule that does not include cramming the night before the exam.

 Having confidence in preparation due to time spent studying the helpful resources available.

 NYSTCE ATS-W Secondary Practice Test

 Perhaps the most helpful thing a candidate can do before an exam is to take multiple practice tests.
 Fortunately, there are multiple NYSTCE ATS-W Secondary practice tests available online.
-Practice tests are a valuable resource because they allow candidates to experience in real-time what the actual exam will feel like.
+Our NYSTCE practice test is a valuable resource because they allow candidates to experience in real-time what the actual exam will feel like.
 They can ascertain the difficulty level as well as their own areas of strength and opportunity.
 Finally, practice exams are always accompanied by explanations as to why answers are correct or incorrect.
 These rationales often provide valuable points of reflection for teacher candidates and also provide valuable insight into the goals and logic behind the exam.